What is a Smart meter?

 Your Smart meter is pre-set to send us readings every day.

-By upgrading to half-hourly reads, you can see how your energy use fluctuates throughout the day and, hopefully, where you could save money.
+With half-hourly reads, you can see how your energy usage fluctuates throughout the day.

 To ensure you get accurate bills, we need to collect a reading from your Smart meter at least once a month.